Governor Profiles

 Leila Guerra

-I have worked in higher education for over 20 years and am currently Vice Dean (Education) at Imperial College Business School.
-I'm passionate about the power of achieving positive impact through education, empathy and global awareness.
-I'm also part of international educational Advisory Boards.
-I hope my experience in education can be of use to support SJL with their inspiring mission and was delighted to be appointed as a parent governor.
+I have worked in higher education for over 20 years and am currently Associate Vice President (Education) at the London School of Economics (LSE).
+I am passionate about achieving positive impact through education, empathy, and global awareness, and I serve on several international educational advisory boards.
+My research focuses on the impact of lifelong learning.
+I hope my experience in education can support SJL in its inspiring mission and was delighted to be appointed as a parent governor.

-I have 2 children, and my oldest has just started at SJL.
-Harpenden is our home, although I do have quite an international background having lived in 8 countries.
-Outside of work and school I love to travel and also being outdoors with the family.
+I have two children, both now at SJL.
+Harpenden is our home, although we have quite an international background, having lived in eight countries.
+Outside of work and school, I love to read, travel and enjoy spending time outdoors with my family.

 Dele